 The ethos of the course is to provide international students with the skills and knowledge to work within a range of organizations including national or local government, health services, commercial companies and private consultancies.
 The course is led by experienced Environmental Health Practitioners supported by external lecturers who are recognized specialists in their fields.
 You will have opportunity to be taught by and supported in their own research dissertations by the research scientists within the Division of Environmental Health and Risk Management.

 Chartered Institute of Environmental Health (CIEH)

-Our MSc in Public & Environmental Health is accredited by Chartered Institute of Environmental Health (CIEH).
+Our MSc in Public and Environmental Health Sciences is accredited by Chartered Institute of Environmental Health (CIEH).

 The Chartered Institute of Environmental Health is the professional body which oversees all of professional practice and qualifications in the UK.
 It is a member of the International Federation of Environmental Health.
 It has endorsed this MSc as being suitable for international students who wish to pursue a career in Environmental Health.